 - During breaks do something completely different – listen to music, have a chocolate biscuit, make a cup of tea for example.

 - Ensure they make their revision active.
-Don’t just allow them to read notes – make flash cards, mind maps or use the post it notes you bought when setting up a study space.
+Don’t just allow them to read notes – make flash cards, mind maps or use the post-it notes you bought when setting up a study space.

 As well as knowing what exam board specification your child is studying for each subject, it might be worth investing in some of the approved resources that may well be used by the school.
 For example, if your child does History, there is every chance that the school History department will use one of the ‘Exam board approved’ textbooks.
 This might be a worthwhile purchase as it allows you to follow what they are doing in class – and even means you could set little recall tests for your child – nothing over-complicated – but a message that home is ‘on it’ as much as school!

 It also might be worth thinking about your family’s “away day trips” a little more carefully.
 Trips to art galleries, river valleys, coastal zones, science museums and heritage experiences such as castles, battlefields and cathedrals might brighten up some of the topics in school.
 My daughter, for example, is studying GCSE History and was recently doing a unit on Medicine in Britain, c1250–present.
 When we went to Edinburgh on a recent family holiday, I made sure we visited James Simpson’s house on Queen Street and went to the National Museum of Scotland to see Alexander Fleming’s Nobel Prize for Medicine.
-The Art, Design and Fashion galleries were also of specific interest to her as a GCSE Design and Technology: Textiles Technology
+The Art, Design and Fashion galleries were also of specific interest for her GCSE Design and Technology studies.

 Finally (and I think this is perhaps one of the key elements of parental support) it’s important not to stress too much about the transition!
 In the same way that primary schools aim to form the bedrock of knowledge, skills and understanding that students will need as they progress to secondary school, the secondary school will have been preparing your child for their ‘GCSE journey’ throughout KS3.
 And, of course, if you do have any concerns about your child’s progress, attitude or effort, just be sure to use parents evenings as an opportunity to develop a positive relationship with the teaching staff – they absolutely want your child to do as well as you do!